-On March 25, 2013, we entered into a controlled equity offering sales agreement with a sales agent, and filed a prospectus supplement to our prospectus dated July 27, 2011 with the SEC, dated March 25, 2013 related thereto, pursuant to which we may offer and sell, from time to time, through the agent shares of our common stock having an aggregate offering price of up to \$15.0 million.
-Under this arrangement, the agent may sell shares by any method permitted by law and deemed to be an "at-the-market" offering as defined in Rule 415 promulgated under the Securities Act of 1933, as amended, including sales made directly on NYSE MKT, or any other existing trading market for our common stock or to or through a market maker.
+On March 25, 2013, we entered into a controlled equity offering arrangement with a sales agent pursuant to which we may offer and sell, from time to time, through the agent shares of our common stock having an aggregate offering price of up to \$15.0 million.
+Under the arrangement, the agent may sell shares by any method permitted by law and deemed to be an "at-the-market" offering as defined in Rule 415 promulgated under the Securities Act of 1933, as amended, including sales made directly on NYSE MKT, or any other existing trading market for our common stock or to or through a market maker.
 Subject to the terms and conditions of that agreement, the agent will use commercially reasonable efforts, consistent with its normal trading and sales practices and applicable state and federal law, rules and regulations and the rules of NYSE MKT, to sell shares from time to time based upon our instructions.
 We are not obligated to sell any shares under the arrangement.
 We are obligated to pay the agent a commission of 3.0% of the aggregate gross proceeds from each sale of shares under the arrangement.